• Home

 Credibility and Accessibility in Research Consumption

 How can we as students and scientists maintain a level of credibility through presented information while also remaining accessible for undergraduates?
 This panel seeks to provide answers to key questions at the heart of undergraduate research.
 In addition, we will discuss how undergraduates can make informed conclusions about scientific literature in both their own research and the publication process for undergraduate journals.
-Panelists will include Jeannette Wing, the Executive Vice President for Research and Professor of Computer Science at Columbia University's School of Engineering and Applied Science, Angela Rasmussen, a virologist at the Vaccine and Infectious Disease Organization at the University of Saskatchewan in Canada, and Rampi Ramprasad, a Georgia Research Alliance Eminent Scholar in Energy Sustainability and Professor in the School of Materials Science and Engineering at the Georgia Institute of Technology.
+Panelists will include Jeannette Wing, the Executive Vice President for Research and Professor of Computer Science at Columbia University's School of Engineering and Applied Science, and Rampi Ramprasad, a Georgia Research Alliance Eminent Scholar in Energy Sustainability and Professor in the School of Materials Science and Engineering at the Georgia Institute of Technology.

 Careers in Scientific Communication